 After knowing that the problem might exist, we need to understand whether the product is really solving the problem.

-And there’s only one way when we come to this stage: building a prototype and sharing it with users.
+And there’s only one way to come to this stage: building a prototype and sharing it with users.

 The first step can be creating a working landing page.

-Then you’ll need to drive traffic and check the metrics from a variety of tools to make sure that it is working.
+Then you’ll need to drive traffic and check the metrics from various tools to make sure that it is working.

 Goal and Objectives of the requirements that we would like to satisfy in this iteration.

-Roles and Responsibilities of the stakeholders or the people who are going to involve with the validation, indicating who will be checking what, and its limits.
+Roles and Responsibilities of the stakeholders or the people involved with the validation, indicating who will be checking what and its limits.

-Plan for the next iteration, to see the next plan in advance, just in case something needs to be changed due to the results of the validation.
+Plan for the next iteration to see the next plan in advance, just in case something needs to be changed due to the validation results.
 KPI metrics and SLA restrictions for the tasks to be satisfied at the end of the validation.